anttijuu/L-T/README-EN.md

 Usually installing any software development kit installs or provides easy ways to install compilers.
 Ask more from teachers if needed.

 ### Compiling a C program from the terminal:

+If you are on Windows, the program binary name is typically e.g. `app.exe`, so add the .exe to the command below.

 ```console
 gcc file.c -o app